cloudposse-terraform-components/aws-inspector2/src/README.md

 The deployment of this component requires multiple runs with different variable settings to properly configure the AWS Organization.
 First, you delegate Inspector V2 central management to the Administrator account (usually `security` account).
-After the Administrator account is delegated, we configure the it to manage Inspector V2 across all the Organization accounts and send all their findings to that account.
+After the Administrator account is delegated, we configure it to manage Inspector V2 across all the Organization accounts and send all their findings to that account.

 In the examples below, we assume that the AWS Organization Management account is `root` and the AWS Organization